Tricholoma caligatum

 Tricholoma caligatum is a mushroom of the agaric genus Tricholoma.
 It is a large species with a distinct sheathing ring on the stem, found in mycorrhizal association with various trees throughout the Mediterranean.
-It is sometimes referred to as the European Matsutake, though it is certainly gastronomically inferior to the true Matsutake (Tricholoma matsutake), a related species highly prized in Japan.
+It is edible and sometimes referred to as the European Matsutake due to allegedly tasting like the true matsutake (T. matsutake), prized in Japan, but it is often bitter.

-Taxonomy and name
+Taxonomy

 Tricholoma caligatum was originally described in 1834 as "Agaricus caligatus" and was transferred to genus Tricholoma in 1914.
 Considerable controversy exists regarding the application of this name to Central European and North American collections, which likely represent different species.

-The name caligatum (Latin: 'boot') refers to the appearance of the mushroom, which looks like it is wearing a boot due to the presence of dark fibrils on the lower portion of the stem.
+The name caligatum (Latin: 'boot-wearing') refers to the appearance of the mushroom, which looks like it is wearing a boot due to the presence of dark fibrils on the lower portion of the stem.